-Product liability is the area of law under which manufacturers, distributors, retailers, and others who make products available to the public are held responsible/liable for any injuries a defective product causes.
-Under U.S. laws, these individuals and companies can be held accountable for injuries that the public suffers when using products as intended.
-A Columbia, SC product liability lawyer can make it possible for you to seek justice on behalf of injuries you’ve suffered.
+Product liability is the area of law under which those who make products available to the public are held responsible for any injuries a defective product causes.
+Under U.S. laws, the individuals and companies can be held accountable for injuries that the public suffers when using products as intended.
+A Columbia product liability lawyer can make it possible for you to seek justice and recover compensation for what you’ve been through.

-If you choose to file a lawsuit against a manufacturer who was careless or negligent in designing a product or used unsafe materials, you and your family may be able to receive financial compensation that can go towards medical expenses, loss of wage costs, pain and suffering costs, and other associated recovery costs.
-In addition, they’ll remember that the health and safety of American consumers must be prioritized.
+If you choose to file a lawsuit against a manufacturer or other party who was careless or negligent in designing a product or used unsafe materials, you and your family may be able to receive financial compensation that can go toward medical expenses, loss of wage costs, pain and suffering costs, and other associated recovery costs.
+In addition, the negligent party will be reminded that the health and safety of U.S. consumers must be prioritized.

-The attorneys at The Solomon Law Group have successfully handled personal injury and wrongful death cases related to product liability on behalf of South Carolina citizens.
-With access to national experts and a legal understanding of the complexity of product liability litigation, our firm has the expertise to settle your defective product claim.
+The attorneys at The Solomon Law Group have successfully handled personal injuries related to defective products on behalf of South Carolina citizens.
+With access to national experts and a legal understanding of the complexity of defective product litigation, our firm has the expertise to settle your claim.

-A product liability or defective product claim can be filed for any type of product which is used as intended and causes serious injury or long-lasting negative health effects.
+A defective product claim can be filed for any type of product which is used as intended and causes serious injury or long-lasting negative health effects.
 Some of the most common products we help file lawsuits for include the following:

 What Makes Products Defective?